vsariola/zebrain/README.md

 ## Prerequisites

 1. Matlab R2019a or newer.
-2. Matlab Image Processing Toolbox (absolutely necessary) (needed only to run)
+2. Matlab Image Processing Toolbox (optional for running, see [dist/README.md](../master/dist/README.md) how to run without it)
 3. [zopfli](https://github.com/google/zopfli) installed (we found one with `npm install node-zopfli`)

 ## Running